-Our Club consists of 15 members from the Darling Downs and Wide Bay Burnett Area.
+Our Club consists of 15 members from the Western Downs and South Burnett Area.
 We own and operate 3 Amateur Repeaters within our district.
 A 2m & 70cm Repeater, VK4RET, is located on Mount Kiangarow at the Bunya Mountains.
 Situated at 1,145 metres above sea level, it's the highest point on the Bunya Mountains and provides un-surpassed coverage to our local area.
 The 70cm Repeater is linked to a WIRES-X Node, providing worldwide access.
-We also have a 2m Repeater within Dalby, providing a range of a 20km radius of Dalby.
+We also have a 2m Repeater within Dalby, providing a range of approximately 20km from Dalby.

 Feel free to browse around our website and explore the hobby!
 We hope to hear you on the air soon.